thelevicole/hierarchical-posts/README.md

 # Add hierarchy to WordPress built-in posts
-By default the built-in `post` post type in WordPress doesn't allow for hierarchical posts.
-This is often not a problem, but say you have a multiple chapters that you want nested below the main post their is currently no way to do this out of the box.
+By default, the built-in `post` post type in WordPress doesn't allow for hierarchical posts.
+This is often not a problem, but say you have multiple chapters that you want organised under a main post... there currently is no way to do this out of the box.
+This plugin aims to fix this.

-What this plugin does is add the "Page Attributes" metabox to posts, adds parent selector to bulk/quick edit and modifies permalinks to include the parent slugs but respects the permalink structure found under `Settings > Permalinks`.
+What the plugin does is add the "Page Attributes" metabox to posts, adds parent selector to bulk/quick edit, and modifies permalinks to include the parent slugs but respects the permalink structure found under `Settings > Permalinks`.

 Note that [`flush_rewrite_rules()`](https://developer.wordpress.org/reference/functions/flush_rewrite_rules/) is called on plugin activation to handle the new post permalink structure.